 Gout is an inflammation of a joint, often the big toe, caused by an excess of uric acid in the blood.
-Gout can affect other joints in the body as well however.
+Gout can affect other joints in the foot or larger joints in the body as well.
 Uric acid is a naturally occurring chemical in our body.
 When levels rise above normal uric acid can become a solid crystal instead of remaining dissolved in our blood serum.
 When uric acid crystals form in a joint like the big toe the surrounding tissues react by swelling, causing redness and pain.
 Lots and lots of pain.

 Some patients come to the office during a gout attack with their shoe dangling in their hand – their foot too painful to fit into a shoe.
 And gout has been a frequent topic of literature and the arts as illustrated above.
 Gout’s reputation is due in part to the terrible pain and in part because it has been identified as a “rich man’s affliction” associated as it is with overconsumption of meat and alcohol.